 Hunter Hastings and Jeff Saperstein both teach at Hult.
 We added a Publications post type to display their journal publications and PowerPoint files, and a video post type for their presentations, and made extensive use of Gravity Forms.
 Based on the Enterprise Pro theme for Genesis.

 This site uses the Lookbook theme from Graph Paper Press.
-You can tell I mostly work with Genesis, but GPP has some great themes for photographers, and Claudette needed a quick budget portfolio for her photography and restoration business.
-I made almost no modifications and it looks lovely.
-(It’s a wide rather than a tall… Continue Reading Through the Lenz
+The client needed a quick budget portfolio site for her photography and photo restoration business.
+Continue Reading Through the Lenz